-Questions of Practice: Writer and Dancer Wendy Perron on Trisha Brown and the Body
+Questions of Practice: Writer and Dancer Wendy Perron on the Meaning of "Contemporary"

 What drives cultural practitioners to experiment, discover, and create?